MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/france/emea-fra-cash-registers.md

 ---
-title: Cash register functionality for France
+title: Cash register functionality for France (preview)
 description: This article provides an overview of the cash register functionality that is available for France.
 It also provides guidelines for setting up the functionality.
 author: EvgenyPopovMBS
-ms.date: 10/16/2024
+ms.date: 10/25/2024
 ms.topic: how-to
 audience: Application User
 ms.reviewer: v-chrgriffin